Botox Injections Questions and Answers

 Where can Botox be used?

-Botox is used in several areas of the face in addition to those on the forehead.
-It can be used for the following:
+Botox is used in several areas of the face including the following:

 - “Bunny lines” on the nose